GeoPurify: A Data-Efficient Geometric Distillation Framework for Open-Vocabulary 3D Segmentation: introduction

-Motivated by this hypothesis, we present \textbf{GeoPurify}, a ``Segmentation as Understanding'' framework designed to recover latent geometric structure and produce robust 3D representations.
+Motivated by this hypothesis, we present \textbf{GeoPurify}, a data-efficient framework designed to recover latent geometric structure from noisy semantic features and produce robust 3D representations.
 We first leverage a one-for-all VLM to generate semantic-rich and geometric-aware 3D features from multiple 2D views.
 To address the noise and fragmentation inherent in VLM-generated point clouds, we propose Geometric Contrastive Distillation, where a student module learns latent geometric affinities from noisy features under the guidance of a 3D teacher’s structural priors.
 By exploiting the pre-existing geometric knowledge, GeoPurify eliminates the need for large-scale manual annotation and can be trained using only a small set of unlabeled 3D scans.
 At inference, a Geometry-Guided Pooling module is designed to denoise and consolidate the features, producing unified 3D representations that are both semantically rich and geometrically coherent.
 Experiments on multiple popular 3D semantic segmentation datasets demonstrate that GeoPurify achieves comparable or superior performance to state-of-the-art methods while using only \textbf{$\sim$1.5\%} of the training data, effectively resolving the trade-off that limits prior approaches.
-In summary, our contributions are: